astronomer/docs/astro/secrets-backend.md

 Secret names must correspond with the `connections_prefix` and `variables_prefix` set below in step 2.
 For example:

-- If using `"variables_prefix": "airflow/variables"`, Airflow variable names must be set as:
+- If you use `"variables_prefix": "airflow/variables"`, you must set Airflow variable names as:
     ```
     airflow/variables/<variable-key>
     ```

 - The `<variable-key>` is how you will retrieve that variable's value in a DAG.
 For example:
     ```python
     my_var = Variable.get("variable-key>")
     ```

 - If using `"connections_prefix": "airflow/connections"`, Airflow connections must be set as:
     ```
     airflow/connections/<connection-id>